usepat/pico-blackMagic-flashTool/README.md

     If there occurs a warning regarding the serial interface, just ignore it.
 This happens because the the pico changes its device type from serial to mass storage device.

-If script could not be executed, check PS execution policy: https://adamtheautomator.com/run-powershell-script/#How_to_Run_a_PowerShell_Script_from_the_Command_Line_via_the_PowerShell_Location
+NOTE: If script could not be executed, check PS execution policy: https://adamtheautomator.com/run-powershell-script/#How_to_Run_a_PowerShell_Script_from_the_Command_Line_via_the_PowerShell_Location